-- Master the principles of object-oriented programming and the interplay of algorithms and data structures in well-written modular code;
+- Demonstrate the principles of object-oriented programming and the interplay of algorithms and data structures in well-written modular code;

 - Solve problems requiring the writing of well-documented programs in the Python language, including use of the logical constructs of that language;